aghagol/posenet-reloc/README.md

 #### Dependencies:

  - [ROS](http://www.ros.org/) for extracting time-stamped left/right images and camera calibration from rosbags
- - [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2) for automatic labeling of stereo input
+ - SLAM for automatic labeling of stereo input.
+We use [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2)
  - [PoseNet](https://github.com/alexgkendall/caffe-posenet) for pose estimation from monocular vision (left camera)

 #### Preparation of training data for PoseNet (automatic labeling):